auduny/libvmod-rtstatus/README.rst

 DESCRIPTION
 ===========

-A vmod that lets you query your Varnish server for a JSON object the counters.
+A vmod that lets you query your Varnish server for a JSON or Prometheus output of the internal varnish counters.
 With the accompanied VCL code,

 visiting the URL /rtstatus.json on the Varnish server will produce an application/json response of the following format::